deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

-"She's, uh...
-I'm pretty sure she's got a crush on me."
+"She's, uh...I'm pretty sure she's got a crush on me."
 Julian said.
 "Like, a BIG crush."

 "Oh.
 Yeah.
 Yeah, she does."
 Allison agreed, relaxing again.
-"And... oh, you feel the same way, don't you?"
+"And...oh, you feel the same way, don't you?"